This feature is currently provided as a beta release.

 - Click either Switch to new causation engine or Revert to previous AI engine.

 Switching to the new causation engine provides several major improvements:

 - Metric and event-based detection of abnormal component state

 The new AI engine automatically checks all component metrics for suspicious behavior.
 This involves the near real-time analysis of thousands of topologically related metrics per component and even your own custom metrics.

 - Seamless integration of custom metrics within the Dynatrace AI process

-You can integrate all kinds of metrics by writing custom plugins, JMX, or using the Dynatrace REST API.
+You can integrate all kinds of metrics by writing custom plugins, JMX, or by using the Dynatrace REST API.
 The new AI causation engine seamlessly analyzes your custom metrics along with all affected transactions.
-It’s no longer necessary to define a threshold or to trigger an event for your custom metrics as the Dynatrace AI automatically picks up metrics that show abnormal behavior.
+It’s no longer necessary to define a threshold or to trigger an event for your custom metrics as Dynatrace AI automatically picks up metrics that display abnormal behavior.

 - Third-party event ingests

-While the current Dynatrace AI doesn't consider external events for root-causes, the new Dynatrace AI seamlessly picks up any third-party events along the affected Smartscape topology.
+While the current Dynatrace AI doesn't consider external events for root-causes, the new Dynatrace AI seamlessly picks up any third-party event along the affected Smartscape topology.